-Welcome to our Year 1 and 2 class.
+Welcome to 2 class.
 Our class teachers are Mrs Davis (Mondays, Tuesdays and Wednesdays) and Mrs Reynolds (Thursdays and Fridays).
-Our Teaching Assistants are Mrs Pike (Mondays and Wednesdays) and Mrs Evans (Tuesdays, Thursday and Fridays).
+Our Teaching Assistant is Mrs Evans.

-We will also identify what it is like to live near or far from the equator and how this affects the temperature of those countries & explore what food they produce.
 The class will observe and record changes to the seasons, gathering & recording data.
 They will also look at fair testing and carry out simple experiments which they can answer questions about form their findings.
-They will compare the town to the countryside, looking specifically at their local area and will learn map reding skills and compass directions as cross curricular in maths.

 We had an exciting Autumn term in Gemini class, beginning with going on our exciting trip to KidZania where the children experienced so many different jobs and roles in life.
 This was an amazing opportunity for everyone to explore the workplace in a safe and exciting atmosphere.